jlamb916/Libft/README.md

 # Libft
-A library of useful c functions
+A recreation of standard functions in C and other potentially useful c functions